 List of cancer types and their location - This is a list of all 200+ of the known different cancer types.
 Also included is where they are located on or in the body.
 Some locations are pretty obvious while others, not so much.

-Medical mnemonics for memorization - This is a list of medical mnemonics.
+Many medical mnemonics for memorization - This is a list of medical mnemonics.
 They are meant to help people study and memorize important information.
 Note that I did not personally create any of these.
 If you know of any useful ones that are not mentioned here, list them in the comments at the bottom of the page.

-Normal lab values - This page lists many of the lab values that are commonly tested during checkups and hospital stays.
+Extended list of normal lab values - This page lists many of the lab values that are commonly tested during checkups and hospital stays.
 Note that the ranges shown are the ones used just for one facility.
 They are often slightly different depending on the facility and location so yours may not match up perfectly with this list.

-Nurse report checklist - Not only does this page list name many common topics that are exchanged during report, it also describes them in more detail.
+Detailed nurse report checklist - Not only does this page list name many common topics that are exchanged during report, it also describes them in more detail.
 If you follow this checklist for each of your patients, you should be able to give a thorough report to the oncoming nurse or caregiver.
 Note that all patients don't necessarily have to cover every topic.

 NIH stroke scale explained in detail - The NIH stroke scale is an assessment that is performed by medical professionals on patients in order to determine if they had a stroke.
 For someone who has had some practice, it should take no more than 10 minutes to complete it.
 For those who haven't done this before, it will take some time to do correctly.

-SBAR explained - This is an acronym that stands for situation, background, assessment, and recommendation.
+SBAR explained in detail - This is an acronym that stands for situation, background, assessment, and recommendation.
 It is used primarily as a tool to quickly communicate patient data.
 It simply breaks down what information should be covered when describing a situation in order to receive a recommendation.
 There is an example used on the page to better illustrate the complete process.

 How to Pay for Different Types of Long-Term Care - A vast majority of seniors will need long-term care for at least a short amount of time.
 And while Medicare does a good job helping seniors pay for the increasing costs of healthcare, Parts A and B do not cover long-term custodial care.
 The amount a person will need to pay for long-term care depends on what type they need, how long they will be in care, and where they live.
 Thank you Dana Brown of healthconditions.info for contributing this article.